linao681/reBotArm_pound_ROS2/README.md

 | `rebotarm_moveit_config` | Robot model, SRDF, kinematics, joint limits, controller and RViz config |
 | `rebotarm_moveit_demos` | Application demos based on MoveIt 2 |

-The current MoveIt environment uses simulated hardware through `ros2_control` and uses `move_group` for planning and execution.
+The MoveIt environment uses simulated hardware through `ros2_control` and `move_group` for planning and execution.
 It is intended for validating the model, IK, trajectory planning and demo flow in RViz.

-Before connecting real hardware, verify joint directions, limits, velocity limits and gripper range.
+This repository also supports real hardware.
+Before connecting real hardware, make sure the arm zero configuration, joint directions, joint limits, velocity limits and gripper range are all correct, or keep the default repository configuration.

 ### MoveIt Environment Setup